idada29/Case-Study-8---Fresh-Segments-/Data Exploration and Cleansing.md

 *How many interest_id values exist in the fresh_segments.interest_metrics table but not in the fresh_segments.interest_map table?
 What about the other way around?*
+**The results shows certain ads interst which never had any customer interact through out the captured period in the interest_metric table.
+Also all click interest were properly summarized in the mapping table as there was no interest_id on metrics that isnt present in the interest_map**
 ```sql
 SELECT DISTINCT
     A.interest_id AS Ids, COUNT(A.interest_id) AS count_ids